Yowani Choctaws: Moving westward

 At the time that the Yowani ventured into Louisiana, the territory had been under Spanish control since 1763, when France ceded it after defeat by Great Britain in the Seven Years' War, fought both in Europe and North America.
 In 1800, Spain traded Louisiana back to France.
 After Napoleon briefly attempted to re-establish control over Saint-Domingue, with visions of empire in North America, he sold the mainland territory in 1803 to the United States as what they called the Louisiana Purchase.
 It doubled the area of the new nation.
 Many of the ethnic French residents of Louisiana, and many of the Indian tribes, did not want to be ruled by the United States.

 Spain agreed to allow several Indian tribes, including the Yowani Choctaw and the Alabama-Coushatta, to relocate to the neighboring Spanish colonial province of Texas.
 Other Indian tribes later emigrated to Texas to avoid the Americans; these included some Cherokee, Muscogee-Creek, Seminole, Shawnee, Delaware, Quapaw, Kickapoo and Miami Indians.
 Following the Mexican War of Independence from Spain, Mexico assumed control of Texas.
 In 1824, another group of Yowani, led by Atahobia, petitioned the Mexican government to settle within the province of Texas.
 They were given permission to establish several villages east of the Trinity River and west of the border with Louisiana.

 During the period between 1810 and 1836, many of the relocated tribes, including the Yowani Choctaw, were often subject to attacks from the Comanche who roamed the western part of Texas.
 The Lipan Apache, located in the southern part of the province, also attacked them.
 The Yowani often joined forces with the English-speaking settlers for self-defense against these nomadic tribes.

 By 1832, all but two families had left the traditional Yowani lands in Mississippi to migrate west.
 Although some settled briefly in what is now Rapides Parish, Louisiana, by 1850 many of the Yowani had settled with other Choctaw in the Chickasaw Nation in Indian Territory.
 This area had been established during Indian Removal of the 1830s, when the US forced tribes from the East to west of the Mississippi River, exchanging lands and arranging payments or annuities in some instances.

-The Yowani remaining in east Texas joined with other remnant peoples to form a part of what is now recognized as the Mount Tabor Indian Community.
+The Yowani remaining in east Texas joined with other remnant peoples to form a part of what is now recognized as the historical Texas Cherokees and Associated Bands.
 In Louisiana, they were closely related to the remaining Coushatta, the Louisiana Band of Choctaw and the Jena Band of Choctaw.